Efrainlopez31/PrivacySafeDocs/README.md

 # Sgallery Documents
-The documents of Sgallery app.
+The documents of Sgallery Documentsllery.